 The song consists of a protracted spoken monologue, with a constantly repeated fingerstyle ragtime guitar (Piedmont style) backing and light brush-on-snare drum percussion (the drummer on the record is uncredited), bookended by a short chorus about the titular diner; Guthrie has used the short “Alice’s Restaurant” bookends and guitar backings for other monologues bearing the Alice’s Restaurantname.
 The track lasts 18 minutes and 34 seconds, occupying the entire A-side of the Alice’s Restaurant album.
 The work has become Guthrie’s signature song and he has periodically re-released it with updated lyrics.

-If you like songs that tell stories check out: Top of the World; Pancho and Lefty; Home to Houston; Me and the Eagle and Copperhead Road from the right hand menu… some more fabulous examples of the genre.
+If you like songs that tell stories check out: Top of the World by the Dixie Chicks; Townes Van Zandt’s Pancho and Lefty; or Steve Earle’s Home to Houston; Me and the Eagle and Copperhead Road.
+There are many more fabulous examples of the genre but these are some of my favourites.